-Live From Studio 10 airs Tuesdays at 8pm CST on Vocalo 91.1 FM & 90.7 FM (CHI) / 89.5 FM (NWI) and Vocalo.org, and features emerging bands and music artists from Chicago and beyond.
+Live From Studio 10 airs Tuesdays at 8pm CST on Vocalo 91.1 FM & 90.7 FM (CHI) / 89.5 FM (NWI) and Vocalo.org.
+The show features emerging bands and music artists from Chicago and beyond.
 One hour of music and interview, all live.
-The show is hosted by Jesse Menendez, produced by Fyodor Sakhnovski and engineered by Adam Yoffe.
+Hosted by Jesse Menendez, produced by Fyodor Sakhnovski and engineered by Adam Yoffe.
 Subscribe to the podcast here: bitly.com/vocaloLFS10